Introduction to CMD

 Taskkill | To kill any active tasks or process that appears on the task manager can be killed with this command’s help.
 It makes use of process ID to kill the tasks. |

-mstsc | With mstsc, you can establish a connection with a remote desktop from your local system. |
+mstsc | With mstsc, you can connect with a remote desktop from your local system. |

-rdpsign | With rdpsign, the User can digitally sign an rdp file present on a remote desktop. |
+rdpsign | With rdpsign, the user can digitally sign an rdp file present on a remote desktop. |

 shadow | With shadow, one can have access to the remote desktop session remotely. |